How do you see the overall financial space? Where do you see problems and which space is looking okay right now?

 The Q2 numbers support the thesis we are running.
 The divergence is widening.
 There are some companies which are reporting acceleration in growth and improvement in profitability and there are others who are seeing a sharp deceleration in growth and pressures on profitability.
 Clearly, the former are mostly banks and larger NBFCs and the latter are the smaller NBFCs.

-Can we see any bounce in earnings in the near term?By and large, the real pick up in earnings will only happen when we start seeing a solution to the real estate problem.
-Housing sales should be the first lead indicator which will drive the earnings recovery.
+"By and large, the real pick up in earnings will only happen when we start seeing a solution to the real estate problem.
+Housing sales should be the first lead indicator which will drive the earnings recovery."

 Earnings will take some time to bounce back.
 There are certain banks which will have a very strong bounce in earnings because as the asset quality normalises, credit cost will normalise.
 But by and large, the real pick up in earnings will only happen when we start seeing a solution to the real estate problem.
 Housing sales should be the first lead indicator which will drive the earnings recovery.
 I do not expect a major uptick in consumption in the near term.